Smoow/NPCGener_Editor/README.md

 -----------------

 ### How do I use?
-- To beggin, you'll need to have an `I_NPCGener.txt` file at the same directory of the app.
+- To begin, you'll need to have an `I_NPCGener.txt` file at the same directory of the app.
   - I'll let a example file of this one (`example_files/I_NPCGener.txt`).
-Follow the pattern and you stay safe.
+Follow the pattern and you should be safe.
 - Every modification that you want to do on NPCGener, should be done by `NPCGener_Editor`.
 - After every single modification (add, edit, delete, safe or any other), you MUST click `Gerar Index` button.
 ![image](https://user-images.githubusercontent.com/37567719/146711681-3bbeaa2b-d6ab-4c7f-b9ee-e72e17a38f92.png)